KundanMooo/Supermarket-Sales-Analysis-and-Data-Cleaning-EDA-/README.md

 days, weekend, and quarter.
 To maximise sales at times of high demand, this could involve altering employee numbers, inventory restocking, and promotional efforts.

-## Based on the data that was gathered, these choices might result in greater
-customer happiness, more sales, improved management of inventory, and overall company success for the supermarket
+## Based on the data that was gathered, these choices might result in greatercustomer happiness, more sales, improved management of inventory, and overallcompany success for the supermarket